 Since 2009, you’ve been embracing the sex tech world.
 How did you come up with MakeLoveNotPorn?

 MLNP was a complete and total accident.
-It comes out of my direct personal experience dating younger men in their 20’s, casually and recreationally for sex.
+It comes out of my direct personal experience dating younger men in their 20s, casually and recreationally for sex.
 I never wanted to be married or have children.
 I am not a relationship person.
 I adore being single, I cannot wait to die alone and I’m deliberately very public about all of that because I think we don’t have enough role models in our society for women and for men that demonstrate that you can live your life very differently to the way that society expects you to and still be amazingly happy.
 By dating younger men, I realised I was experiencing what happens when today’s total freedom of access to hardcore porn online meets our society’s equally total reluctance to talk openly and honestly about sex.
 When those two things converge, porn becomes sex education by default is not a good way.
 For instance, I found myself encountering a number of sexual behavioural means in bed and I thought: “Gosh if I’m experiencing this, other people must be as well”.
 That’s why 13 years ago I put up on a tiny clunky website MakeLoveNotPorn, that in its original version was just words.
-The construct was porn world vs real world.
+The construct was the porn world vs the real world.
 Then, I had the opportunity to launch it at TED in 2009 and I became the only TED speaker to say the words “cum on my face”, on the stage, six times in succession.
 The talk went viral as a result and it drove this extraordinary global response to my tiny website that I had never anticipated.
 Thousands of people wrote to me from every country in the world, young and old male and female, straight and gay, pouring their hearts out and I realised that I had uncovered a huge global social issue.
-Our tag line is pro-sex, pro-porn, pro knowing the difference.
+Our tagline is pro-sex, pro-porn, pro-knowing the difference.
 Our mission is one thing only which is to help make it easier for every single person in the world to talk openly and honestly about sex.

 How could midlife women benefit from MLNP?

-Social sex videos on MLNP are enormously reassuring because we celebrate the real world and real-world bodies and that’s important because you can talk body positivity all you like, you can preach self-love at the end of the day, but nothing makes us feel great about our own bodies like seeing people who are a no-ones idea of aspirational body types getting turned on by each other.
+Social sex videos on MLNP are enormously reassuring because we celebrate the real world and real-world bodies and that’s important because you can talk body positivity all you like, and you can preach self-love at the end of the day, but nothing makes us feel great about our own bodies like seeing people who are a no-ones idea of aspirational body types getting turned on by each other.
 In our culture, especially older women are surrounded by messages like you are not sexually desirable unless you are young and skinny look like.
 At MLNP you see what people find really sexually desirable in the real world.
 We celebrate the fact that middle-aged and older women with our breasts, our bodies, our curves are hot as fucking hell.
 And again, do you know what makes you hot and desirable?
 It’s you, the way you are.

 You gave a talk at TEDUniversity in LongBeach several years ago called “The Toyboy Manifesto: Why Older Woman +Younger Man Is the Relationship Model of the Future”.
 Many midlife women would like to be as daring as you but sometimes they feel a bit unconfident.
 Do you have any advice on this?